yonatan555/Ex_2-java/README.md

-# Ex_2-
+# Ex_2- java

-javaThis project is gonna implement graph who built by edges  , vertexes.
+This project is gonna implement graph who built by edges  , vertexes.
 The graph will capable to be drawn and execute on it functions by Graph_Algo class.